 A recent UConn graduate living and working in NYC, I've been programming and tinkering with computer systems since the age of 11.
-I have a passion for large scale systems, fullstack development work, and creating hobby projects.
+I have a passion for large scale systems, fullstack development, and creating hobby projects.

-Outside of tech, I enjoy creating music and videos, eating junk food, and petting dogs.
+Outside of tech, I enjoy creating music and videos, learning new things, and petting dogs.

 The HuskyTHON Application is a modern web application that allows participants of the HuskyTHON Dance Marathon event at the University of Connecticut to keep up to date with various fundraising events, personal and team fundraising progress, and information regarding the dance marathon.